nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-a-gateway/rundown-or-newsroom-system-connection/inews-gateway.md

 ### Installing iNEWS for Sofie

-The iNEWS Gateway allows you to create rundowns from within iNEWS and sync them with the _Sofie Core_.
+The iNEWS Gateway allows you to create rundowns from within iNEWS and sync them with the _Sofie&nbsp;Core_.
 The rundowns will update in real time and any changes made will be seen from within your Playout Timeline.

 The setup for the iNEWS Gateway is already in the Docker Compose file you downloaded earlier.
 Remove the _\#_ symbol from the start of the line labeled `image: tv2/inews-ftp-gateway:develop` and add a _\#_ to the other ingest gateway that was being used.